spenmcgee/dnsimple-batch/README.md

 ## Log Levels

 This tool is fairly verbose if you want it to be.
-If you don't include '--loglevel' then the default log level is 'info'.
+If you don't include `--loglevel` then the default log level is `info`.
 You can supply 3 log levels:
-* '--loglevel=info': Shows pretty much everything
+* `--loglevel=info`: Shows pretty much everything
-* '--loglevel=notice': Only important stuff
+* `--loglevel=notice`: Only important stuff
-* '--loglevel=error': Only errors - useful for debugging problem
+* `--loglevel=error`: Only errors - useful for debugging problem